 The Law on Audiovisual Activities (adopted in 2007, amended in 2011) regulated the performing, organising and funding of audiovisual activities as fundamental components of contemporary culture.
 It established a public institution – Croatian Audiovisual Centre (HAVC) – which is responsible for the production, financing, promotion and distribution of audiovisual activities.
 The Law also introduced a new system for financing audiovisual activities, where funds are secured from the state budget as well as from the percentage of annual gross income gained from the performing of audiovisual activities by Croatian TV, television broadcasters at the national and regional level, as well as cable service providers and operators in fixed and mobile telecommunication networks and Internet service providers.
 The 2011 amendments were specifically designed to introduce financial incentives in the form of a 20% cash rebate for production costs incurred in Croatia for feature films, documentaries, animation and TV drama.
 These amendments marked a first step towards realisation of strategic goals outlined in the four-year National Programme for the Development of Audiovisual Activities (2010-2014), adopted by the Audiovisual Council of the Croatian Audiovisual Centre and approved by the Ministry of Culture in October 2010.
 In October 2012, the representatives of HAVC presented the results of the first two years of the implementation of the Strategic Programme, and outlined the positive changes in four of five strategic goals – positive changes in audiovisual legislation, increased number of films produced, increased number of viewers of Croatian films, and an increase in digitalisation of independent cinemas and audiovisual (heritage) content.
-The new National Programme for the Development of Audiovisual Activities (2017-2021) was adopted in 2017.
+The National Programme for the Development of Audiovisual Activities (2017-2021) was adopted in 2017.
+The new national programme on audiovisual activities is developed within the framework of the overall National Plan for the Development of Culture and Media that is currently in preparation by the Ministry of Culture and Media (see 2.1).

-In 2018 the Law on Audiovisual Activities was adopted, which introduced selected changes in procedures related to potential conflict of interest and introducing video games within the remit of the Law and HAVC as the centre.
+In 2018 the new Law on Audiovisual Activities was adopted, which introduced selected changes in procedures related to potential conflict of interest and introducing video games within the remit of the Law and HAVC as the centre.
 Following the Law, the changes to the Book of Regulations of the Film Production Incentive Programme for investment in audio-visual production in Croatia was put into force.
 The changes in the cash rebate system for foreign film productions increased the cash rebate system from 20% to 25% of production costs incurred in Croatia and an additional 5% to those that are filming in regions with below average development, that is, in Areas of Special State Concern (Područja posebne državne skrbi-PPDS).
+The changes also included the introduction of the support for videogames, the introduction of the obligations for HAVC regarding holding registries of producers, distributers and filming registration.
+The new Law on Electronic Media brought also changes for the AV community in regards to obligation for operators and media service providers on-demand (‘streamers’), to contribute to the local production (see more 3.5.3).

 Croatia signed a Memorandum on the MEDIA 2007 programme (2007-2013) which was ratified in March 2008 by the Croatian Parliament.
 A Media Desk was set-up within the Croatian Audiovisual Centre, which is now Creative Europe Desk – MEDIA sub-programme (see chapter 3.5.3).